SignalAnalysisLab/uia-cm-presentation/README.md

 # Introduction to condition monitoring ofroller bearings

-An introduction to the concept of envelope and order spectrum.
+This repo contains an introductory presentation to the concepts of envelope and order spectrum.
+This covers the basic principles and is not a complete overview.

 **[Click here](latex/Main.pdf) to see the presentation.**